Pacific Northwest Preservation Field School

 Fisher Bottoms, Swan Valley, Idaho

 The Pacific Northwest Preservation Field School curriculum is designed to attract participants from all walks of life from those with no experience in preservation, practicing cultural resource professionals, and undergraduate and graduate students. to novices with little background in the field but who possess a love for heritage and a desire to learn.
 The University of Oregon's Historic Preservation Program developed this Field School to provide participants with the opportunity to experience preservation firsthand.
-Incoming graduate students are required to enroll for at least one session as part of their graduation requirements.

 The field school is intended for anyone interested in working in a hands-on environment, to learn about preservation by doing it, and interested in seeing a spectacular part of the United States.
 The typical class varies in age, skill-background, and interest, but the common thread is always fun and learning.
 Many participants have used the field school to launch into historic preservation, and many graduates of the University of Oregon's program got their start at the Pacific Northwest Field School.